 Why are you buying a used watercraft?
 Price?
-Did you know Seadoo makes a new Jet Ski that starts at $5,299 in 2017?
+Did you know Seadoo makes a new Jet Ski that starts at $5,399 in 2018?
 It’s called the Spark, and it really has hurt the used market.
 You get a new Jet Ski with a warranty for the price of a used jet ski.
-The Spark is half the cost, half the weight, uses a third of the gas of a regular Jet Ski.
+The Spark is half the cost, half the weight, uses a third of the gas of some new Jet Skis.

 If you’re not sure what used Seadoo watercraft you should buy, I’ve created this list of the units I recommend.
 This will help you get a general idea of what I consider good machines and have given the least amount of problems.